Tube man: Reception

 In 2014, Minshall said on the 99% Invisible podcast that he likes when he spots a "diminutive version" of the tube man in public: "I’m suddenly aware that they’re dancing up all the gas stations all over the planet.
 A part of me can’t help but feel delight that goodness, little fella, look at what you and your island have given to the world."
 His collaborator Todd Gulick has described the unofficial versions as "an impoverished version of the device".

 Doron Gazit called the single-tube variations "very ugly and very unattractive" in 2014.

-References in pop culture

-At the 1998 Grammy Awards, Ricky Martin performed in front of many inflated tubes.
-The 1998 Superbowl halftime show featured large tube men created by Gazit and Drake Diamond, founder of a manufacturer called "Tubeworks".

-A recurring character on the sitcom Family Guy, Al Harrington, is the owner, president, and CEO of "Al Harrington's Wacky Waving Inflatable Arm-Flailing Tubeman Emporium and Warehouse".

-In the 2022 film Nope, the protagonists used tube men as a method for detecting the presence of an alien.

-WWE wrestler Bayley decorated her entrance with tube men, called Bayley Buddies, while in her "hugger" character.
-In October 2019 she destroyed the Bayley Buddies before revealing a new look.